0versc0re/A-game-about-rolling-Dice/README.md

-Play the game by right-clicking the file and opening it with Python.\n Your game is saved on a JSON file so editing it should be a piece of cake.\n Any suggestions on making this abomination better is appreciated.\n
+Play the game by right-clicking the file and opening it with Python.</br>
+Your game is saved on a JSON file so editing it should be a piece of cake.\n Any suggestions on making this abomination better is appreciated.\n
 \nBE WARNED\n